 Gifts made through a payroll giving scheme are deducted from your income before tax is deducted.
 This means you receive full tax relief on your gift immediately.

-Gifts made through the Gift Aid scheme are paid net of basic rate tax, and the charity reclaims the balance direct from HMRC.
+Gifts made through the scheme are paid net of basic-rate tax, and the charity reclaims the balance directly from HMRC.

 Higher-rate taxpayers can claim the additional tax relief either through their tax return or by contacting their tax office.

 Individuals who donate certain assets to charity benefit from income tax relief on the full market value of the gifts.